-A brief description of the Flagship program on Knowledge and Skills for Development
+A brief description of the Flagship theme on Knowledge and Skills for Development

 This flagship aims to make use of knowledge and skills used in astronomy, such as programming, data handling, data analysis and machine learning, as well as infrastructure such as cloud computing platforms, to advance development objectives through either the teaching or application of skills.
 This may be executed in the form of educational programmes such as advanced schools/workshops, or in the form of hackathons/competitions which bring together skilled professionals or students with the goal of solving development issues using such skills.